Amroha murder case

-Amroha murder case refers to an April 2008 familicide in Amroha, Uttar Pradesh, India, by Shabnam Ali and her lover Saleem, who murdered seven members of Shabnam Ali's family by sedating six of them and then hanging them to death; the seventh victim, a ten-month-old baby was murdered unsedated.
+Amroha murder case refers to an April 2008 familicide in Amroha, Uttar Pradesh, India, by Shabnam Ali and her lover Saleem, who murdered seven members of Shabnam Ali's family by sedating six of them and then slicing their throat with an axe; the seventh victim, a ten-month-old baby was murdered unsedated.

 Hanging

 Media reports in February 2021 stated that Shabnam Ali is likely to be the first woman to be hanged in independent India.
 The Governor of Uttar Pradesh as well as the President of India rejected Shabnam Ali's mercy petition.
 Now her 12-year-old son Muhmmed Taj has requested the President of India to cancel her punishment.